stacksgov/sips/sips/sip-022/sip-022-emergency-pox-fix.md

 execute as a set of **two hard forks**.

 The first hard fork, which activates at the start of reward cycle #58 will disable PoX.
+The `pox-2` contract will be considered defunct, just as the pre-2.1 `pox` contract is.
 This hard fork would do the following:

 * Prevent all stacking functions from being called in `pox-2`.
 The `pox-2` contract would be considered defunct, like the `pox` contract is now.